-6 Must Have Skills for Working as a Fit Model
+6 Skills and Traits that Will Help You Succeed as a Fit Model

 You know that sweater everyone compliments you on?
 Or that dress you never want to take off?
 Well, there’s a reason why you love those clothes so much.

-Before garments hit the stores, they have to go through a rigorous design process that takes the garment from a simple concept to an exceptional product.
-And at the heart of it all is a very important person who few people know about: the fit or fitting model.
+Before garments hit the stores, they have to go through a rigorous design process that takes the garment from a simple concept to a finished product.
+At the heart of the process is a very important person who few people know about: the fit or fitting model.

 Intrigued?
 Here are a few basic requirements to get a job as a fit model.